michaelpanco/roohub_backend/readme.md

  ## Installation

  - Clone the Project
- - git clone git@github.com:michaelpanco/roohub_backend.git
+ - git clone `git@github.com:michaelpanco/roohub_backend.git`
- - go to the folder, and run composer install
+ - go to the folder, and run `composer install`
+ - copy .env.sample content and create a .env file
+ - change all the database params corresponds to your database credentials from your .env file

  ## Database Data

 Please run the commands below to put up the database table and seed all the sample data for testing

-- php artisan migrate
+- `php artisan migrate`
-- php artisan db:seed
+- `php artisan db:seed`